Gene Chalfant

 Interpretability Dreams →

-Chris Olah writes on MechInterp and parallels between brain anatomy and activation structures in AIs.
+A technical article by Chris Olah on MechInterp and parallels between brain anatomy and activation structures in AIs.